Bounds on the closeness centrality of a graph: Two fundamental bounds and ten lower bounds

-The bound in Theorem~\ref{thm:CC-l-inequality} was first discovered by the first author in his thesis~\cite{Hu19}, expressed in terms of the {\em betweenness centrality} of $G$.
+The lower bound in Theorem~\ref{thm:CC-l-inequalities} was first discovered by the second author in his thesis~\cite{huthesis19}, expressed in terms of the {\em betweenness centrality} of $G$.
 This centrality was defined in 1977 by Freeman~\cite{freeman77} as

-where $\sigma_{st}$ is the number of shortest paths between vertex~$s$ and vertex~$t$ and where $\sigma_{st}(v)$ is the number of such paths that pass through the vertex~$v\neq s,t$.
-The betweenness centrality $\bar{\mathsf{C}}_B$ and the mean distance $\bar{l}$ are related bijectively via the following identity first observed by Gago~\cite{gago06}. \begin{theorem}{\rm\cite{gago06}} \end{theorem} The bound in Theorem~\ref{thm:CC-l-inequality} thus reflects that the betweenness centrality $\bar{\mathsf{C}}_B$ and the closeness centrality $\bar{\mathsf{C}}_C$ can be interpreted as dual concepts, as noted in~\cite{BrBoFr16}.
+where $\sigma_{st}$ is the number of shortest paths between vertices~$s$ and~$t$ and where $\sigma_{st}(v)$ is the number of such paths that pass through vertex~$v\neq s,t$.
+The betweenness centrality $\bar{\mathsf{C}}_B$ and the mean distance $\bar{l}$ are related bijectively via the following identity first observed by Gago~\cite{gago06}. \begin{thm}{\rm\cite{gago06}} $\bar{\mathsf{C}}_B = \frac{1}{2}(n-1)(\bar{l}-1)$. \end{thm} The bound in Theorem~\ref{thm:CC-l-inequalities} thus reflects that the betweenness centrality $\bar{\mathsf{C}}_B$ and the closeness centrality $\bar{\mathsf{C}}_C$ can be interpreted as dual concepts, as noted in~\cite{BrBoFr16}.
+The upper bound in Theorem~\ref{thm:CC-l-inequalities} can be used together with known lower bounds on $\bar{l}$ to give upper bounds for $\bar{\mathsf{C}}_C$.
+However, we will instead present upper bounds in the following section that do not rely on Theorem~\ref{thm:CC-l-inequalities}.